-- (1) The other party may discharge the assignor. - (2) The other party may also retain the assignor as an obligor in case the assignee does not perform properly. - (3) Otherwise the assignor remains as the other party's obligor, jointly and severally with the assignee.
+- (1) The other party may discharge the assignor. - (2) The other party may also retain the assignor as an obligor in case the assignee does not perform properly. - (3) Otherwise the assignor and the assignee are jointly and severally liable.